informalsystems/cycles-sandbox/README.md

-# zk-mtcs
+# cycles-sandbox

-MTCS experiments in zero-knowledge
+A playground for Cycles demos, experiments and prototypes.